Lazza/RecuperaBit/README.md

 ### Limitation

 Currently RecuperaBit does not work with compressed files on an NTFS filesystem.
+If you have deep knowledge of the inner workings of file compression on NTFS filesystem, your help would be much appreciated, as available documentation is quite sparse on the topic.

 ### Pypy